Best 5 Apps to Improve Team Productivity (& Why They Work)

 Impact on Employees:

-• Low morale: Poor management can create a negative work environment, leading to decreased morale and job satisfaction.
+• Low morale: Poor management can create a negative work environment, reducing morale and job satisfaction.

 • Decreased job satisfaction: Employees who feel undervalued or micromanaged may be less engaged and motivated in their work.